thunderblue1/McIntashLaptops/README.md

 McIntash laptops is a product catalog and simple e-commerce website.
 It allows laptop managers to login and utilize CRUD functionality.
 Anyone who registers as a user can use the "Shop" portion of the site and payments are processed by means of Stripe.
 Product information is available to retailers by means of REST API endpoints.
+A user with the Manager role can add the LaptopManager role to an existing user so that they can leverage the CRUD functionality of the site.
+Once a role is added to a user, the user must log out and then back in to access the CRUD functionality of the site.
+The web application is built on ASP.NET MVC.
+It uses the Identity Framework in order to manage access to certain controllers using roles.
+It uses jQuery to asynchronously call actions and update content on the page such as cards or table rows.
+Stripe is used to process payments and a purchase (the total bill) and orders (laptops purchased) are saved upon a successful Stripe payment.

 ### Who made this?